Opposing a Bankrupt’s Discharge

 In many cases, the creditor and the debtor have a “history” of disputes.

-(c) the bankrupt has continued to trade after becoming aware of being insolvent;
+(d) the bankrupt continued to trade, even after being aware they were insolvent;

 When a discharge is opposed the court reviews the details of the opposition.

 The registrar will then set a time for a hearing.

 The challenger and the debtor and if desired their lawyers will attend the hearing.

 The decision can range from an absolute discharge for the bankrupt to actions the bankrupt must perform (such a paying additional funds) before he is granted a discharge.

 A consumer proposal can prevent a discharge opposition

 The trustee has to know these details so they can be addressed in the terms of the consumer proposal.

 The creditors vote for the acceptance or rejection of the consumer proposal.